sinecoug/chauffeur_tracker/docs/overview/prereqs.md

 For information about how to prepare MacOS for the tutorials, visit the [MacOS installation guide](macos-installation).

-Install the following tools on your devlopment system:
+Install the following tools on your development system:

 * A [GitHub account](https://github.com)
 * A development system (PC, Mac, or Linux) running a current or

-Commit: Commit; API docs finishing touches
-Updates:
-quickstart.md

-Commit: API docs finishing touches

-Updates:

-quickstart.md
-prereqs.md

-Commit: API docs finishing touches

-Updates:
-quickstart.md
-prereqs.md